Margaret Walls, Principal

 Mr. Daniel S. Lakly, Assistant Principal

-Daniel S. Lakly is beginning his 27th year in education.
-After 18+ years as a teacher, building level administrator and district level administrator in the state of Georgia, he spent 3 years in Central Florida as an Area Administrator for Student Support Services and as Assistant Principal at Millennium Middle Fine Arts/Communication Magnet School in Sanford Florida.
-Mr. Lakly is a graduate of McIntosh High School (1987).
+Daniel S. Lakly is beginning his 29th year in education.
+After 18+ years as a teacher, building level administrator and district level administrator in the state of Georgia, he spent three years in Central Florida as an Area Administrator for Student Support Services and as Assistant Principal at Millennium Middle Fine Arts/Communication Magnet School in Sanford Florida.
+Mr. Lakly is a 1987 graduate of McIntosh High School.
 Mr. Lakly is a three time graduate of the University of Georgia, earning a BSED in Secondary Social Science Education, an M.Ed. in Educational Leadership and an Ed.S in Administration and Supervision.
-During his career Mr. Lakly has served as the Community Involvement Chairperson in Seminole County Public Schools, Cluster chairperson of Elementary Sunshine Committee in Gwinnett County Public Schools, Vice-chair of school redistricting committee 2006-08 in Gwinnett County Public School and was the Executive Director of the 20th Annual Georgia Psycho-Educational Conference, 1997.
+During his career Mr. Lakly has served as the Community Involvement Chairperson in Seminole County Public Schools, cluster chairperson of Elementary Sunshine Committee in Gwinnett County Public Schools, vice-chair of school redistricting committee 2006-08 in Gwinnett County Public Schools and was the executive director of the 20th Annual Georgia Psycho-Educational Conference in 1997.
 Mr. Lakly is happily married to Michelle and is the father of twin sons Jack and Connor.

 Mrs. Amy Hammock, Assistant Principal/Registrar

-Amy Hammock begins her 22nd year in education and her fifth year as an Assistant Principal at McIntosh High School.
+Amy Hammock begins her 24th year in education and her seventh year as an Assistant Principal at McIntosh High School.
 She began her career at Fayette County High School teaching Biology and Physical Science.
 Mrs. Hammock then moved to Whitewater High School where she most recently taught Human Anatomy and Physiology, was the Science Department Chairperson, and was also the Instructional Technologist for the school.
 Upon graduation from McIntosh High School in 1992, Mrs. Hammock attended Georgia State University earning her Bachelor of Science Degree in Biology.
 She also earned her Master’s Degree in Educational Leadership from the University of West Georgia.
 Mrs. Hammock’s career honors include her selection as the 2007 Whitewater High School Teacher of the Year and her 2016 Distinguished Wildcat Award.
 Mrs. Hammock is also a proud member of Alpha Delta Kappa - an organization for women educators.
-Mrs. Hammock has been happily married for 20 years and is the mother of three children: William (15), and twins Sarah and Andrew (10).
+Mrs. Hammock has been happily married for over 20 years and is the mother of three children, William and twins Sarah and Andrew.
 She is thrilled to be a McIntosh Chief again!

 Mr. Leon Hammond, Assistant Principal/Athletic Director

-Leon Hammond is beginning his first year as an Assistant Principal/Athletic Director and his 13th year in education.
-Prior to joining McIntosh, Mr. Hammond taught Physical Education at Colleton County High School in Walterboro, South Carolina, before transitioning into the role of Director of District Athletics.
-In addition, Mr. Hammond taught Physical Education and Health at both Hunter-Kinard-Tyler High School (Neese, SC) and McKinley High School (Buffalo, NY).
+Leon Hammond is beginning his third year as an Assistant Principal/Athletic Director and his 15th year in education.
+Prior to joining McIntosh, Mr. Hammond taught physical education at Colleton County High School in Walterboro, South Carolina, before transitioning into the role of director of district athletics.
+In addition, Mr. Hammond taught physical education and health at both Hunter-Kinard-Tyler High School (Neese, SC) and McKinley High School (Buffalo, NY).
 Mr. Hammond earned both his B.S. in Physical Education & Health and M.A. in Sports Administration from Canisius College.
 While teaching, Mr. Hammond coached basketball, football, and boys & girls track at all of his previous stops.
-He was the assistant coach on the McKinley boys basketball team in 2013, that brought the Buffalo Public Schools their first large school State Championship.
-While at Hunter-Kinard-Tyler High School in 2014, Mr. Hammond was an assistant coach of the school’s first back-to-back State Championship football team.
-Professionally, Mr. Hammond is a member of the National Interscholastic Athletic Administrators Association, where he became certified as a Certified Athletic Administration this year.
+He was the assistant coach on the McKinley boys basketball team in 2013, that brought the Buffalo Public Schools their first large school state championship.
+While at Hunter-Kinard-Tyler High School in 2014, Mr. Hammond was an assistant coach of the school’s first back-to-back state championship football team.
+Professionally, Mr. Hammond is a member of the National Interscholastic Athletic Administrators Association, where he earned his certification as Certified Athletic Administrator.
 In his spare time, Mr. Hammond enjoys traveling, going to the movies, and spending time with his family and close friends.
-Mr. Hammond is married to Dr. Kimberly Miller-Hammond and is the proud father of two little girls, Vivian and Isabella.
+Mr. Hammond is married to Dr. Kimberly Miller-Hammond and is the proud father of two girls, Vivian and Isabella.
 He is happy to be a Chief and looks forward to becoming an activity member of the community.

 Mr. Oatha Mann, FCBOE Athletic Coordinator/MHS Administrative Support

-Mr. Oatha D. Mann III is entering his 26th year as an educator.
-Mr. Mann began his career in public education as a tenth Grade World History teacher at Salem High School from 1994-1999.
+Mr. Oatha D. Mann III is entering his 28th year as an educator.
+Mr. Mann began his career in public education as a tenth grade world history teacher at Salem High School from 1994-1999.
 During his five years at Salem, he taught world history, ethnic studies and psychology while coaching varsity football and basketball.
 After leaving Rockdale County, Mr. Mann’s next assignment was that of Assistant Principal at Sandy Creek High from 1999-2003.
-He was then promoted to Principal of Flat Rock Middle from 2003-2015, and later Principal of North Fayette Elementary from 2015-2018.
+He was then promoted to principal of Flat Rock Middle from 2003-2015, and later principal of North Fayette Elementary from 2015-2018.
 Mr. Mann is currently serving as the Coordinator of System Athletics while providing administrative support at McIntosh High School.
 As a lifelong learner, he has a passion for real world educational experiences which will transform lives.
 He understands the importance of making education meaningful and relevant for the students of this present age which he currently serves.
 In his spare time, Mr. Mann enjoys spending time with his family and traveling.